-Covid 19 coronavirus: BusinessNZ calls for more information about outbreak, immediately
+Covid 19 coronavirus: BusinessNZ boss warns 'there isn't really anyone who believes it's going to only go on for three days'

 "What we certainly need out of Government is much more information about the situation that we are currently in and how we got there, so that people are aware, particularly in Auckland, people who have been in contact with people who are infected and have been around the businesses," Hope said.

 "That information needs to be made public ...
 There are too many people's livelihoods that are at risk to constrain information.
-The government needs to be really transparent about what's going on and enable people to be able respond really quickly."
+The Government needs to be really transparent about what's going on and enable people to be able to respond really quickly."

 While he acknowledged concerns about privacy, Hope said there was a risk that the situation worsened because of a lack of information.